WhoSowSee/pref-by-location.yazi/README.md

     # { on = [ "u", "S" ], run = [ "linemode size_and_mtime", "plugin pref-by-location -- save" ], desc = "Show Size and Modified time" },

     # Sorting
+    # Any changes during disabled state won't be saved to save file.
+    { on = [ ",", "t" ], run = "plugin pref-by-location -- toggle",                                                desc = "Toggle auto-save preferences" },
-    # { on = [ ",", "d" ], run = "plugin pref-by-location -- disable",                                               desc = "Disable this plugin" },
+    { on = [ ",", "d" ], run = "plugin pref-by-location -- disable",                                               desc = "Disable auto-save preferences" },
-    # This will reset any rule of this cwd then use predefined rules in setup funtion in init.lua or fallback to default settings from yazi.toml
+    # This will reset any preference changes for the current working directory (CWD),
+    # then fall back to the predefined preferences in init.lua or yazi.toml.
     { on = [ ",", "R" ], run = [ "plugin pref-by-location -- reset" ],                                             desc = "Reset preference of cwd" },
     { on = [ ",", "m" ], run = [ "sort mtime --reverse=no", "linemode mtime", "plugin pref-by-location -- save" ], desc = "Sort by modified time" },
     { on = [ ",", "M" ], run = [ "sort mtime --reverse", "linemode mtime", "plugin pref-by-location -- save" ],    desc = "Sort by modified time (reverse)" },
     { on = [ ",", "b" ], run = [ "sort btime --reverse=no", "linemode btime", "plugin pref-by-location -- save" ], desc = "Sort by birth time" },